Bhart97/CDE-project/module/part b/README.md

 Verify that you can reach each EC2 instance through a SSH connection.

-TODO: current assigns a public IP address in the template. (do not give the public subnet routing to the internet gateway)
+WARNING: currently assigns to a public IP address in the template

 Troubleshoot:
 - Common errors can occur due to syntax mistakes.